glimpse-editor/getglimpse-web/content/posts/closing-out-september.md

 ## Code changes
 Bobby Moss added support for [Travis CI](https://travis-ci.org/glimpse-editor/Glimpse/branches) so that every new commit and pull request is automatically sanity checked with a build before it is merged.
 Mathieu Bridon is currently working to enhance this by ensuring that unit tests are also run against the code.

 Bobby Moss also updated the code so that our new splash screen and application icons are used throughout the application.
-He has also been fixing bugs related to folder locations and processes clashing with past or existing installations of the GNU Image Manipulation Program.
+They also fixed bugs related to folder locations and processes clashing with past or existing installations of the GNU Image Manipulation Program.

 Mathieu Bridon has cleared away redundant files and been updating the metadata files used by GNOME desktop and Flatpak to ensure Linux users have an optimal experience when we release Glimpse 0.1.0.
 We look forward to him assisting us when we push the latest build to [Flathub](https://flathub.org/).